gezpage/dockerfiles/mysql/README.md

 Note: MySQL will use the default configuration which does not allow access from an external host, this renders it pretty useless unless you use SSH tunneling.
-If you wish to allow access, comment out the line:
+If you wish to allow access, comment the line:

     bind-address           = 127.0.0.1

 in /etc/mysql/my.cnf and restart mysqld_safe.
+Also don't forget to create a new user for external access as the default root user only allows local access.
+Use this SQL:

+    CREATE USER root@'%' IDENTIFIED BY 'password';
+    GRANT ALL ON *.* TO root@'%';

+Job's a good'un!

 ## Ports